 I checked out as many gardening books from the library as they would let me carry out of there.
 Suddenly I was learning about perennials, annuals, companion planting and composting.

 This all surprised me more than anyone since I had never had an interest in gardening or anything close to yardwork as a kid.
-I was highly put out when asked to raise a finger in the yard.
 But now here I was with a borrowed copy of Backyard Living in one hand and a shovel in the other.

 If you too find yourself needing a vegetable garden immediately, here are the steps to build your own simple DIY raised beds.